tormol/posixmq/README.md

 ## Supported operating systems

-Not all operating systems have posix message queues: Linux and most BSDs have them, but macOS, OpenBSD and Windows doesn't.
-See the rustdoc for details.
+posixmq has been tested to work on Linux, FreeBSD, NetBSD, DragonFly and OmniOS, but not all features are available everywhere.
+See rustdoc for details.
+***macOS, OpenBSD and Windows doesn't have posix message queues**, and this crate will fail to compile there.

 ## mio integration

-On Linux, FreeBSD and DragonFlyBSD posix message queues can be polled, and therefore used with [mio](https://github.com/carllerche/mio).
+On Linux, FreeBSD and DragonFly posix message queues can be registered with epoll / kqueue, and therefore used with [mio](https://github.com/carllerche/mio).
 This feature is not enabled by default; enable it in Cargo.toml with:

 ```toml
 [dependencies]